 When both disorders occur simultaneously, anxiety and alcohol abuse may be a vicious cycle.
-Many people drink alcohol to become relaxed and forget their anxiety, but excessive alcohol consumption may eventually lead to severe anxiety attacks.
+Many people drink alcohol to relax and forget their anxiety, but excessive alcohol consumption may eventually lead to severe anxiety attacks.
 As such, both conditions present a dilemma.

-Anxiety and alcohol may produce a dual diagnosis or co-occurring condition, a condition when someone has both a mental illness and a substance use disorder.
+Anxiety and alcohol may produce a dual diagnosis or co-occurring condition, which happens when someone has both a mental illness and a substance use disorder.
 To treat both conditions, the individual may need to enter an inpatient alcohol rehab.

-According to National Institute on Alcohol Abuse and Alcoholism (NIAAA), millions of U.S. citizens suffer from an alcohol use disorder (AUD) such as alcohol abuse or alcoholism.
-This means that a huge part of the population drinks so much alcohol that they bring harm or stress to themselves or their loved ones.
-Individual who have AUDs may have a high tolerance for alcohol or be physically dependent on it.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), millions of U.S. citizens suffer from an alcohol use disorder (AUD) such as alcohol abuse or alcoholism.
+This means that a considerable part of the population drinks so much alcohol that they bring harm or stress to themselves or their loved ones.
+Individuals who have AUDs may have a high tolerance for alcohol or be physically dependent on it.

 In addition, alcohol use disorder may produce mental, physical, or financial health problems.
 Alcohol abuse also co-occurs with post-traumatic stress disorder (PTSD), depression, eating disorders, bipolar disorder, and anxiety.